jackspirou/clientjs/README.md

 Thanks for contribute to ClientJS!
 Please report any bug [here](https://github.com/jackspirou/clientjs/issues).

 ## LICENSE
-This project is using the GNU GENERAL PUBLIC LICENSE.
+This project is using the Apache LICENSE Version 2.0.
 It is included in the project source code.